dbrabon/file_adoption/README.md

 Node bodies sometimes contain direct URLs to files instead of managed file references.
 When these links point to paths under `public://` the module records them in the `file_adoption_hardlinks` table.
-This table maps each file URI to the node IDs that reference it so adopted files can automatically receive file usage records.
+This table maps each file URI to the node IDs that reference it and also stores the table name and row identifier for links found outside of node tables so adopted files can automatically receive file usage records.

 Cron rebuilds this table before every scan and you can refresh it manually by clicking the **Refresh Links** button on the configuration page.
 Any adopted